Lazy Luddite Log

 The writing of Tolkien can be rather plodding but the way in which he depicts an entire world is amazing.
 There is some wonderful prose here and there and the story itself is a refreshing epic-in-reverse (in this quest the hero must get rid of something rather than win something).
 The inclusion of maps and family trees enhances the feeling that there is always more to this setting than one can possibly grasp.

 It is this complete world quality that possessed my tween mind and inspired me to pen my own (very derivative) fantasy tale.
 But I never even got a tenth of the way into the intended storyline.
-Then in my mid teens I discovered fantasy role-play games (like Dungeons & Dragons) and decided to turn the setting of my story into a game world.
+Then in my mid teens I discovered fantasy role-play games and decided to turn the setting of my story into a game world.
 Ironically I have since written far more in background notes for The Lands than I ever would have had I finished that story.

 Hitchhikers Guide to the Galaxy